 The introduction of chip-and-pin cards has led to the rise of pin debit, thanks in part to its increased security.
 Debit getting better is good for all of us, but for merchants, it means dealing with multiple different cards for payments—credit cards, traditional debit and pin debits.

-Pin debits, the newest player on the scene in the US, have their own unique rules, particularly when it comes to pin debit refunds.
+Pin debits, adopted widely in the US in 2015, have their own unique rules, particularly when it comes to pin debit refunds.

 If you’re a merchant in Canada… Good news: Interac makes the refund process simple.
 You should have no problem refunding debit transactions of any kind, even the next day after the transaction was processed, provided the cardholder returns to you with the card in person.
 The information found in this guide is primarily relevant to retailers in the US.
 You may be more interested in our guide to the top 7 questions to ask when choosing your payment processor.